Skip to content

 United Kingdom

-Nature obtained the first Airbus engineer quotes on the Artemis II mission on Day 8.
-Siân Cleaver said the translunar injection burn performed "perfectly to plan," with precision that eliminated several planned trajectory adjustments 1.
-Cleaver's comments are the first direct public assessment by an ESM contractor engineer during the flight.
+Nature published the first quotes from an Airbus engineer on the Artemis II mission on Day 8.
+Siân Cleaver stated the translunar injection burn performed 'perfectly to plan,' with precision that eliminated several planned trajectory adjustments.
+Cleaver's comments represent the first direct public assessment by an ESM contractor engineer during the flight.

 Sources:Nature